Timbar09/My-Portfolio/README.md

 ### Key Features <a name="key-features"></a>

+- **User Experience**
+  - JavaScript adds a lot of functionality as well as providing some great user experiece to the user by making the page interactive.
-- **The Header**
+- **Form validation**
-  - It has important information which will be first to be displayed and most likely noticed by the user.
-  - It contains the navigation bar which facillitates easy navigation of the website and allows users to access content more readily and easily.
-- **The Introduction Section**
-  - Contains some introductory information which describe what I do and what is to be expected on the page.
-  - It also contains some social media icons.
-- **The Projects Section**
-  - It displays some of my best work.
-On this section, potential clients can view and disect the projects that I worked on.
+  - The form on the page was validated using the built-in HTML5 form validation as well as personalised JavaScript form validation.
-- **The Footer**
+- **Page layout**
-  - The footer of the page contains a contact-form, which is a means to communicate with me about aquiring my services and discussing possible collaborations.
+  - The page layout was implemented with both CSS gird and flexbox.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>